pymupdf/PyMuPDF-Optional-Material/docs/functions.rst

-:meth:`Document._deleteObject`       PDF only: delete an object :meth:`Document._getNewXref`         PDF only: create and return a new :data:`xref` entry :meth:`Document._getOLRootNumber`    PDF only: return / create :data:`xref` of ``/Outline`` :meth:`Document._getPageObjNumber`   PDF only: return :data:`xref` and generation number of a page :meth:`Document._getPageXref`        PDF only: same as ``_getPageObjNumber()`` :meth:`Document._getTrailerString`   PDF only: return the PDF file trailer :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata :data:`xref` number :meth:`Document._getXrefLength`      PDF only: return length of :data:`xref` table :meth:`Document._getXrefStream`      PDF only: return content of a stream object
+:meth:`Document._deleteObject`       PDF only: delete an object :meth:`Document._getNewXref`         PDF only: create and return a new :data:`xref` entry :meth:`Document._getOLRootNumber`    PDF only: return / create :data:`xref` of ``/Outline`` :meth:`Document._getPDFroot`         PDF only: return the :data:`xref` of the catalog :meth:`Document._getPageObjNumber`   PDF only: return :data:`xref` and generation number of a page :meth:`Document._getPageXref`        PDF only: same as ``_getPageObjNumber()`` :meth:`Document._getTrailerString`   PDF only: return the PDF file trailer string :meth:`Document._getXmlMetadataXref` PDF only: return XML metadata :data:`xref` number :meth:`Document._getXrefLength`      PDF only: return length of :data:`xref` table :meth:`Document._getXrefStream`      PDF only: return content of a stream object